atjn/easy-web-app-builder/docs-source/templates/serviceworker.md

 By default, nothing is given this label.

 #### `online`
-These resources are so time sensitive, that it is better to wait for a fresh copy from the server,than to use something from the cache.
+These resources are so time sensitive, that it is better to wait for a fresh copy from the server, than to use something from the cache.

 By default, nothing is given this label.